-Kyoto Experiment is dedicated to producing experimental performing arts—both from Japan and overseas—and introducing them to a wider audience.
-Its aim is to bring the arts and society closer together through new forms of dialogue.
-Featuring experimental works that move freely between genres such as theater, dance, music, fine art, design, and architecture, the festival hopes to open up new possibilities through the creations, experiences, and ideas that emerge from such a diverse combination.
+Kyoto Experiment is a performing arts festival held in Kyoto since 2010.
+Dedicated to producing and presenting experimental performing arts—both from Japan and overseas— the festival aims to explore and create new dialogues and values in society.
+Featuring experimental works that move freely between genres such as theater, dance, music and fine art, the festival hopes to open up new possibilities through the creations, experiences, and ideas that emerge from such a diverse combination.

-This program invites forward-thinking artists from Japan and overseas, staging works of performing arts that we think should be experienced right now.
-Closely observing the shifts and trends in the performing arts scene in Kyoto and the Kansai region, the program will introduce experimental works that transcend the genre boundaries of dance, theater, music, and fine art.
-A big focus will be on ambitious works that raise new questions about perceived boundaries in the performing arts, including those between auditorium and stage, between genders, between work and creative process, and between subject and object of performance.
+This program invites radical artists from Japan and overseas, staging works of performing arts that we think should be experienced right now.
+Closely observing the shifts and trends in the performing arts scene in Kyoto and the Kansai region, the program introduces experimental works that transcend the genre boundaries of dance, theater, music, and fine art.
+The program focuses on ambitious works that raise new questions about perceived boundaries in the performing arts, including those between auditorium and stage, between genders, between work and creative process, and between subject and object of performance.

 Can artists foresee the future?
-The “SKF” program connects society with experimental performing arts in an attempt to spark new ideas and dialogues, a fresh awareness of issues, and perspectives on the future as if by chemical reaction.
-Through a range of formats like talks and workshops, participants can learn about, discuss and debate on various social issues addressed by experimental works—issues relevant beyond the world of art.
-We hope the “Super Knowledge” acquired will equip you to tackle the questions that are important today, and to confront and consider the unpredictable future!
+The “SKF” program connects society with experimental performing arts through talks and workshops in an attempt to spark new ideas and dialogues, a fresh awareness of issues, and perspectives on the future.
+Think, discuss and debate together on various social problems and issues beyond the world of art.
+We hope the “Super Knowledge” acquired will equip you to flexibly confront the unpredictable future!